henriqueweiand/notes-app/README.md

 ## To-do

-- [ ] Create the structure of the project
+- [x] Create the structure of the project
-- [ ] Create components
+- [x] Create new document structure
-- [ ] Apply DDD with the features of the project
-- [ ] Users should create a new document
+- [ ] User should create a new document
 - [ ] User should add the text inside that document
+- [ ] User should edit the text inside that document